 Learn the secrets of Jack Benny’s success

-The secret of Jack Benny was the understanding, which existed between him and his audience, a conditioned telepathy that enabled him to be funny without being obvious.
+For comedian Benny, it was the understanding, which existed between him and his audience.
+Conditioned telepathy that enabled him to be funny without being obvious.
 Eddie “Rochester” Anderson (an African American comedian who portrayed Benny’s butler and valet) often got the best of his employer… an unheard of position for most African Americans at the time.

 Jack Benny’s Beginnings